thebbennett/portfolio/README.md

 First, I led a cross-rank working group to determine how Sunrise should collect class.
 I knew that class was a difficult thing to measure, and that no matter what there would be error in our data collection methods.
 In forming a working group, key stakeholders at Sunrise were able to decide what kind of inaccuracy they were willing to accept in exchange for some understanding about the socio-economic class of our base.

 Once we settled on a custom question for class that met our standards, we then had to get the data out of EveryAction along with the race and gender data of our contacts.
-Since we could not access the race and gender data in the sync to our data warehouse, we decided to use the EveryAction API.
+Since we could not access the race and gender data in the sync to our data warehouse, we decided to build out own custom sync.
+This project includes a `reuirements.txt` file, a `dev-requirements.txt` file, and unit testing.

-I wrote a Python script that was set up as a "container script" in Civis.
-A container script runs off a container in Docker, and in this case allows us to run Python scripts in Civis that take advantage of Parsons.

-**This code**
+**The Get Extra Fields script:**
 * Reads in the parameters set in Civis for API keys and other passwords
 * Connects to Redshift to grab all new contacts and contacts with updated demographic data
 * For those vanids, connects to the EveryAction API to grab with the get_person method to grab their demographic data
 * Build a dictionary of lists for each person with the information needed from the API call
 * Does some light data cleaning on the race and gender results
-* Create gender and race summaries columns for easy data manipulation
 * Map the values of class, hub, and hub role to the dataframe
 * Push the resulting dataframe as a Parsons Table to Redshift as a table, appending new rows